Canapprove WHATSAPP

 Getting a ‘Permanent Residence’ (PR) is now the Great Canadian Dream for almost every international student in Canada.
 In fact, in recent times, studying in Canada is seen as an alternative pathway to getting a PR.

 Well, it seems quite effective as well.
-This blog will be perfect hand-book for all international in Canada.
+This blog will be a perfect handbook for all international students in Canada.
 Read to know how you get a Permanent Residency after studying in Canada.

 To learn how to become an international student from scratch, click here!